Jean Watson: Biography

-Caring theory
+Caring Theory

 The theory of human caring, first developed by Watson in 1979, is patient care that involves a more holistic treatment for patients.
-As opposed to just using science to care for and heal patients, at the center of the theory of human caring is the idea that being more attentive and conscious during patient interactions allow for more effective and continuous care with a deeper personal connection.
+As opposed to just using science to care for and heal patients, at the center of the theory of human caring is the idea that being more attentive and conscious during patient interactions allows for more effective and continuous care with a deeper personal connection.
 Watson's theory was influenced by several philosophers and thinkers including Abraham Maslow, Carl Rogers, and Pierre Teilhard de Chardin, each of whom were pioneers in creating the concept of transpersonal.
 Watson defines the idea of transpersonal as "an inter-subjective human-human relationship in which the person of the nurse affects and is affected by the person of the other.
 Both are fully present in the moment and feel a union with the other."
 The four major concepts in the science of caring are health, nursing, environment or society, and human being.